Data Table

 <summary>Unique Features of the Avonni Data Table Component.</summary>

-🔹 [**Pagination**](#5.-pagination): Navigate through data pages for enhanced viewing.
+🔹 [**Pagination**](#pagination): Navigate through data pages.

-🔹 [**Update Records Interaction**](/flow/component-builder/interactions-panel/update-records.md): Engage with and modify records seamlessly.
+🔹 [**Update Records Interaction**](/flow/component-builder/interactions-panel/update-records.md): Modify records seamlessly.

 </details>